Instagram Shadowban - Follow These Tips

 Be patient.
 Easier said than done, I know.

-Report it to Instagram, every day if you want.
+Report it to Instagram every day if you want.
 I reached out through the help form on the app, letting them know how much I loved Instagram (I really do love it!), that I wasn't a spammer, and I really wanted my account back to normal, etc...
-A few days later, I was unbanned.
+A few days later, my ban was lifted.

 Unlike Twitter, Instagram hasn't come out and addressed this questionable banning method against users who violate their TOS (usually unknowingly), which makes it difficult to reach anyone to help you fix your account.

-Also, if you're running a business account on Instagram, expect Instagram to throttle your organic reach in the same way that Facebook does.
+If you're running a business account on Instagram, expect Instagram to throttle your organic reach in the same way Facebook does.
+After all, Facebook owns Instagram!
 If you feel that your business account isn't reaching anyone, then that's probably the reason.
-Think of it this way, the more people interact with your post, the more people you're going to reach.
+Think of it this way: the more people interact with your post, the more people you're going to reach.
 More engagement=higher organic reach.
 (Another topic for another post, but I just wanted to point that out.)

 As always, thanks for reading!